 - Line your center front and side panels up on a piece of paper and draw a rectangle over the apex of the bust pattern for each piece.
 Use your notches to help line up the pieces.
-Keep the pieces flat on your cutting table.

 - Cut out the two rectangles and slide them up or down on the paper to set the apex or the bust point higher or lower on the pattern.
 Do the same adjustment for each piece.

 - Redraw the seam adding in either above or below the apex point depending on how much you needed to raise or lower this point to suit your body type.
 The important thing to remember is to move each side of the bodice pieces in exactly the same way.

 Once you have mastered princess seams and fitted your pattern to suit your own figure you will have a pattern and design that is fit for a ball.
 Your gown will fit like a dream, and you will be the belle of the ball wearing a beautifully made garment following the princess line.